tbuffington7/gaussian-process-tutorial/readme.md

 The basic idea is that we start with univariate normal distributions, which most people are familiar with.
 The notebook lets users visualize the effects of changing the mean and variance of this distribution.
 Then we look at bivariate normals, which are characterized by mean vectors and covariance matricies.
 The produces randomly drawn vectors of size 2.
-Then we look at gaussian processes, which are essentially infinite dimensional multivariate normal distributions.
+Then we look at Gaussian processes, which are essentially infinite dimensional multivariate normal distributions.
 These give distributions of functions, which make them incredibly powerful for machine learning, especially when used in a Bayesian context.

 The interactive tutorial is contained in the GP_tutorial.ipynb notebook.
 Note that the predict and covariance functions are located in gp_methods.py.